Abbey and West Dereham railway station

 Abbey and West Dereham railway station was a railway station on the line between Downham Market and Stoke Ferry.
 It served the village of West Dereham and the nearby St Mary's Abbey, in Norfolk, England.
-It was located south of the village on what is still called Station Road:
+It was located south of the village on what is currently Station Road.

 History

 Opened as Abbey by the Downham and Stoke Ferry Railway on 1 August 1882, the line was run from the beginning by the Great Eastern Railway (GER).
 The station was renamed twice: on 1 January 1886 it became Abbey for West Dereham; and in 1923 as a result of the Grouping the GER became part of the London and North Eastern Railway and the new owners renamed the station Abbey and West Dereham, this occurring on 1 July 1923.
 The station closed to passenger traffic on 22 September 1930.

 The line became part of the Eastern Region of British Railways on nationalisation in 1948.